PLEASE SCROLL ALL THE WAY DOWN & MAKE SURE YOU COMPLETE ALL STEPS!

 If we believe an injury to your pet is minor we do not call you unless we believe to the best of our knowledge that it needs immediate vet attention.

 If we believe your dog has a substantial enough injury that vet care is required, depending on the severity, we will either call you to ask you what you would like us to do, or in the event that it is major, we may take your dog to the vet immediately without consent.

 New dogs may be required to attend up to 3 successful daycare sessions before boarding.
 Dogs from out of town will not be given exception.
 Unfortunately holiday boarding priority will be given to regular daycare clients first.
-We typically do not accept dogs that are just passing through and ask that you quarentine your dogs for 2 weeks before bringing them to daycare if you are just moving to the city.
+We do not accept dogs that are just passing through town and ask that you quarantine your dogs for 2 weeks before bringing them to daycare if you are just moving to the city.

 It is impossible to prevent all injuries and illnesses from happening to your dog.
 Like children, getting your dog out in a social environment presents risk.